CIT28/files/w10/ps2p3.md

     - 25 points
 6. Correctly created and upload the ERD image file into your README.md file
     - 10 points
+    - Connect
+        - My solution video will be available after you submit this assignment
+    - Donut
-    No solution video for this work, but I will record one for the Thursday night submission.
-Once you submit I will give you feedback and you can update your schema before Thursday and get any points you missed here.
-Based on your changes you will need to update your ERD
+        - No solution video for this work, but I will record one for the Thursday night submission.
+Once you submit I will give you feedback and you can update your schema before Thursday and get any points you missed on that submission.
 - Work submitted after the due date will be reduced by 25 points.
 If you completed all the requirements above, but submitted after the due date you will get 75 points (100 - 25) on this work.